 Question (2) – How many phonemes in Russian vowels?

-Answer – In the Russian language, there are 12 phonemes in total.
-This includes 8 vowel phonemes and 4 consonant phonemes.
-The number of phonemes in a language is not always indicative of its complexity, as some languages have more than twice as many phonemes as others.
+Answer: In the Russian language, there are 12 phonemes in total.
+This includes eight vowel phonemes and four consonant phonemes.
+The number of phonemes in a language only sometimes indicates its complexity, as some languages have more than twice as many phonemes as others.

-However, it is interesting to note that Russian has fewer vowel phonemes than most other languages.
+However, it is interesting that Russian has fewer vowel phonemes than most other languages.

-This is likely due to the fact that Russian is a highly inflected language, meaning that there are many different ways to change the ending of a word to indicate grammatical function.
+This is likely because Russian is a highly inflected language, meaning there are many different ways to change the ending of a word to indicate grammatical function.

-Because of this, speakers of Russian do not need as many vowel sounds to be able to communicate effectively.
+Because of this, speakers of Russian do not need as many vowel sounds to communicate effectively.

-In Russian, there are 8 phonemes in the vowel system.
+In Russian, there are eight phonemes in the vowel system.
 They are:

 These phonemes can be grouped into three pairs according to their place of articulation:

-/a/ and /o/ are both produced at the back of the mouth; /e/ and /э/ are both produced at the front of the mouth; while /i/, /u/ and /y/ are all produced in between.
+/a/ and /o/ are produced at the back of the mouth; /e/ and /э/ are produced at the front of the mouth, while /i/, /u/, and /y/ are all produced in between.

-Question (3) – What are the 10 vowels in Russian?
+Question (3) – What are the ten vowels in Russian?

 А is the most common vowel in Russian.
-It is pronounced like the “a” in “father.” О is the second most common vowel and it is pronounced like the “o” in “bot.” Э is pronounced like the “e” in “bed.”
+It is pronounced like the “a” in “father.” О is the second most common vowel, pronounced like the “o” in “bot.” Э is pronounced like the “e” in “bed.”

 Ы is a bit more difficult to pronounce for English speakers.
 It sounds like a cross between the “i” in “bird” and the “u” in “burn.” У sounds like the “oo” in “boot.